FidelLimited/cordova-plugin-fidel/README.md

   function(success) {console.log(success)},
   function(error) {console.log(error)},
   {
-    country: FidelConstants.Country.UNITED_KINGDOM
+    country: Fidel.Country.unitedKingdom
   }
 );
 ```

 When you set a default country, the card linking screen will not show the country picker UI.
-The other options, for now, are: `.UNITED_STATES`, `.IRELAND`, `.SWEDEN`, `.JAPAN`, `.CANADA`.
+The other options, for now, are: `.ireland`, `.unitedStates`, `.sweden`, `.japan`, `.canada`.

 ### supportedCardSchemes